3D Field of Junctions: A Noise-Robust, Training-Free Structural Prior for Volumetric Inverse Problems: Introduction

 \section{Introduction}

 Denoising is a cornerstone of signal processing.
 While image denoising is well-studied, volume denoising remains an active research area as many modern computational imaging modalities are plagued by low signal to noise ratio (SNR), and denoising is a key step in many iterative algorithms for volumetric inverse problems.
-In medical imaging, including magnetic resonance imaging (MRI) and X-ray computed tomography (CT), low SNR can arise from using more accessible scanners with weaker magnetic fields \cite{arnold2023low}, or by lowering the X-ray source intensity to reduce radiation exposure \cite{lepcha2025low, smith2025projected}.
-In electron microscopy and tomography, low SNR is an inherent side effect of the low electron beam intensities necessary to avoid sample degradation \cite{turk2020promise}.
-In macro-scale 3D imaging, such as lidar used by autonomous vehicles, reconstructed point clouds suffer low SNR in adverse weather such as rain and snow \cite{yu2024modelling}.
+In medical imaging, low SNR arises from reduced radiation dose in computed tomography (CT) \cite{lepcha2025low, smith2025projected} or weaker magnetic fields in lower-cost magnetic resonance imaging (MRI) \cite{arnold2023low}.
+Micro-scale electron tomography imaging uses low electron counts to prevent sample degradation \cite{turk2020promise}, while macro-scale lidar sensors experience low SNR in adverse weather \cite{yu2024modelling}.

 Existing approaches to denoising often are not well-suited to 3D signals, require extensive training data, or struggle to resolve sharp boundary structure at low SNR.
-Classical structural and statistical priors \cite{candes2006robust, yang1980median}, and untrained neural networks like Deep Image Prior \cite{ulyanov2018deep}, Deep Decoder, \cite{heckel2019deep}, and implicit neural representations \cite{tancik2020fourier, sitzmann2019siren}, can effectively denoise volumes without any training data, but tend to blur edges and corners at low SNR.
+Classical structural and statistical priors \cite{candes2006robust, yang1980median}, and untrained neural networks like Deep Image Prior \cite{ulyanov2018deep}, Deep Decoder \cite{heckel2019deep}, and implicit neural representations \cite{tancik2020fourier, sitzmann2019siren}, can effectively denoise volumes without any training data, but tend to blur edges and corners at low SNR.
 Data-driven priors including diffusion models \cite{dps, dpnp} can recover sharp signal structure, but require large training datasets and are thus often restricted to learning priors over 2D images \cite{chung2023solving} or small 3D patches \cite{3dpadis} rather than full 3D volumes.

-Inspired by Field of Junctions \cite{verbin2021field}, a boundary-preserving optimization-based 2D image denoiser, we propose a novel 3D Field of Junctions (\method{}) representation, which extends similar principles for 3D volume denoising.
-Compared to the 2D Field of Junctions \cite{verbin2021field}, our \method{} (i) involves a significantly more intricate geometric formulation to operate natively in 3D, (ii) benefits from crucial engineering innovation that enables computational and memory efficiency even on high-resolution volumes, and (iii) can serve both as a direct volume denoiser and as a drop-in regularizer in diverse noisy 3D inverse problems, as shown in \Cref{fig:teaser}.
+While recent volumetric reconstruction methods increasingly rely on large pretrained generative models, our work explores a complementary direction: explicit geometric modeling with strong structural inductive bias but no prior training.
+We demonstrate that, in extremely low-SNR regimes, such explicit structure can outperform the evaluated classical smoothness priors, untrained neural priors, and learned denoisers trained on noisy data.